If you are serious about strength training and weight lifting, you will start hunting for the best squat rack for your home gym.

 We exercise to stay fit and become stronger.
 We don’t want our exercise equipment to be our own devil ruining our exercise routine or, worse, damage our body.

 Many individuals don’t mind restoring their ‘out of place’ power rack back into place with a small nudge and hence, don’t take the pain to bolt it to the floor, which could provide a permanent remedy.

-But, while performing certain exercises such as kipping pull-ups and scrape the rack press, they exert a lateral force that’s above the center of gravity of the rack.
+But, while performing certain exercises such as kipping pull-ups and scraping the rack press, they exert a lateral force above the center of gravity of the rack.